You're Accepted - What's Next?

 Georgian Court University believes its students—personally and collectively—have the capacity to change the world for the better.
 Congratulations on your acceptance into our remarkable incoming class.
 Start with these next steps in the enrollment process.

-- If you’ve been accepted to Georgian Court University, come to Accepted Students Day on April 4, 2020 for an afternoon of fun with other students, meet some of your future professors, and have lunch—on us!
-Please pay your deposit to participate!
+- If you’ve been accepted to Georgian Court University, come to Lion VIP Day for an afternoon of fun with other students, meet some of your future professors, and have lunch—on us!

 - For all other interested students, request a personalized weekday campus tour.